 » Changes: Once you’ve signed up, you can open the SafeZone app Menu and change or update your details at any time, excepting your e-mail address.
 If you get your e-mail address wrong, simply “Sign Up” again using the correct e-mail address.

 If you have any problems with either downloading the app or Signing Up, please use your nominated e-mail address to send our support team a message at email@example.com

 Phones: SafeZone currently runs on:

-Tablets: SafeZone currently runs on iPads or Android Tablets HOWEVER, as most tablets do not have a standard SIM-based incoming voice call capability (i.e. no phone number), we recommend you always use an iPhone, Android phone or Windows phone as your primary Sign-Up device.
-The reason for this is that Response Team members may call you during an incident, they will not be able to call you on a tablet. …
+Tablets: SafeZone currently runs on iPads or Android Tablets HOWEVER, as most tablets do not have a standard SIM-based incoming voice call capability (i.e. no phone number), we recommend you always use an iPhone or Android phone as your primary Sign-Up device.
+The reason for this is that Response Team members may call you during an incident, they will not be able to call you on a tablet.

 If you don’t have a Smartphone: but you do have a mobile phone and a Tablet or iPad, use that device to sign up but put your separate mobile phone’s number in as your contact number.